 Ranking Jason’s thirteen best.
 How many do you agree with?

-In this article, VHS Revival ranks its thirteen favourite kills of the series.
-Bear in mind, this movie excludes the original Friday the 13th, A New Beginning and Jason Goes to Hell for reasons that should be clear enough to any fan of the franchise.
+In this article, VHS Revival ranks its thirteen favourite kills.
+Bear in mind, this excludes the original Friday the 13th, A New Beginning and Jason Goes to Hell for reasons that should be clear enough to any fan of the franchise.
 Feel free to challenge our selection in the comments section.

 13. Alice: Friday the 13th Part 2 (1981)